 Frequently Asked Questions

-Select a FOA to view questions and answers for the specific funding opportunity.
-Alternatively select "Non-FOA related items" to view system FAQ items.
+Select an Announcement to view questions and answers for the specific funding opportunity.
+Alternatively select "Non-Announcement related items" to view system FAQ items.

 Question 1: Does the curriculum have to be for a degree seeking program, or can the curriculum be for a Continuing Education program?